 Dieting keeps women small

 Clean eating (and other forms of restrictive dieting) doesn't honour the cyclical changes in physicality, feelings and body sensations that women have.
-Similarly, in Western materialist culture our commonly held notions about the female body and its natural processes have been tarnished by centuries of misogyny.
-The taboo about discussing and accommodating menstruation still exists, although it appears to be gradually dissolving, along with other prejudices about the body, sexuality, gender, and race.
+Similarly, in Western materialist culture our commonly held notions about the female body and its natural processes have been tarnished by centuries of misogyny and long standing patriarchy.
+The taboo about discussing and accommodating menstruation still exists, although in some ways it appears to be gradually dissolving, along with other prejudices about the body, sexuality, gender, and race.

 From personal and professional experience, I've seen that a more helpful approach to eating and self-care is one that (re)connects women to their intuitive selves.
 To the natural rhythms and cycles of their bodies and of the earth.
 An approach that celebrates the formidable power of women’s intuitive wisdom - an innate gift that contemporary women often conceal or suppress in order to fit into society's emphasis on the linear, rational, logical mind.